framsses/framsses/README.md

 <br />

-- 💼 Any freelance work where I can help? reach me, [email](mailto:arframsses@hotmail.com) :)
-- 💬 If you have any advice for me, I'm happy to heard it;
+- 💬 If you have any advice for me, I'm happy to hear it;

 **languages and tools:**